rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

   7. **Listing**- The **listings** that will be able to be sold on the site will have to be legal items.  **Listing** price, description, and image will be set by the **seller**.
 Along with this the **seller** will also will be presented with category names to choose from which will determine which category the **listing** will be under.
 As another optional choice the **seller** will be able to choose a pick up location where once the deal is concluded the **buyer** will be able to pick up the **listing**.
 These **listings**  will be monitored and be able to be removed by the **admin** if the **listing** does not meet the site’s **listing** requirements.

   8. **CAPTCHA**- A program that will be used to authenticate whether or not the user signing in or registering is not a bot.

+  9. **Ranking**- Each **registered user** will have a rating associated with their account that is based on a one to five star rating system.
+With a one being the lowest rating and a five being the highest.
+All **registered users** will be given a five star rating to begin with and with each transaction they perform both **registered users** in the transaction will rate the other once the deal has been completed by their satisfaction level with the deal.
+This will allow the users to get a better sense of whom they are conducting business with.

 ## 4. Initial List of Funtional Specs